Spring Garden Revival

 Contact Plainville's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

 Proper disposal of lawn edging debris in Plainville is essential for environmental compliance and community cleanliness.
-Yard waste, including grass clippings and edging debris, must be placed in biodegradable paper bags from April through November—plastic bags are prohibited per MassDEP guidelines.
-For bulk materials such as metal, plastic, or concrete edging, residents should utilize the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways to coordinate with the Department of Public Works and ensure street tree protection.
-Immediate cleanup is necessary to prevent storm drain contamination, and material staging should be contained.
-Coordination with municipal projects, such as sidewalk replacement or beautification initiatives, is encouraged for efficiency and compliance.
+From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are not permitted per MassDEP guidelines.
+Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect municipal right-of-way and street trees.
+Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also intersect with sidewalk replacement, utility work, or beautification initiatives, requiring further collaboration.

 Plainville Department of Public Works